shagu/ericmauser.de/content/Random Notes/wow-realmzones.md

 # A Journey into Realmzones on Vanilla World of Warcraft

 A world of warcraft gameclient that connects to a valid realmserver, receives a list of all available realms, aswell as a realmzone field, containing information about the language/region of each realm.
 In Burning Crusade and later, this list was unified across all gameclients and became simply a numbered list of countries and languages that a realm can refer to.
 This list is was is documented on mangos docs, wowdev and several other sources.
-Also the source code of several implementations of `realmd`, which serves as an opensource implementation of a realmserver, does also always refer to the new enumerations.
+In addition, the source code of several implementations of `realmd`, which serves as an opensource implementation of a realmserver, does also always refer to the new enumeration.

-But different to what is mentioned there, the vanilla 1.12.1 handles the values a quite different.
+But different to what is mentioned there, the vanilla 1.12.1 handles the values quite a bit different.
 First of all, there is no unified list, that describes the languages.
-Instead, there are 7 different client builds existing.
+But Instead, there are 7 different client builds existing.
 Those are: 1-US, 2-Korea, 3-Europe, 4-Taiwan, 5-China, 99-Test and 101-QA.
 Each of these clients handles the value that are set as realmzone differently.
 The clients only know a certain amount of realmzones and every zone that is unknown, will not be displayed in the client at all.

 ## 1. US Builds (enUS)
 * `1`: `United States`
 * `5`: `Oceanic`

-## 2. Korea Builds (koKR)
+## 2. Korean Builds (koKR)
 * `1`: `Korea`

-## 3. Europe Builds (enGB, deDE, frFR, esES)
+## 3. European Builds (enGB, deDE, frFR, esES)
 * `1`: `English`
 * `2`: `German`
 * `3`: `French`
 * `5`: `Spanish`

-## 4. Taiwan Realmzones (zhTW)
+## 4. Taiwan Builds (zhTW)
 * `1`: `Taiwan`

-## 5. China Realmzones (zhCN)
+## 5. Chinese Builds (zhCN)
 * `1`: `China`
 * `2`: `CN3` (?)
 * `3`: `CN7` (?)

-## 99. Test Realmzones (??)
+## 99. Test Builds (??)
 * `1`: `Test Server`
 * `5`: `Oceanic`

-## 101. QA Realmzones (??)
+## 101. QA Builds (??)
 * `1`: `QA Server`

 So if using a realmzone `3` will result in having the realm only visible in european- and chinese builds of the client.
 The european versions will display `French` where the chinese builds will display `CN7`.
 Using `5` the european builds will display `Spanish` and the US- and test builds will display `Oceanic` in the client realm info.